 Designed to be completed entirely in Indianapolis for students who choose to do so, this MS program is situated in the heart of the IU Health Medical Campus in Indianapolis.
-Academic facilities are a short walk away from three major hospitals, clinical rotation sites.
+Academic facilities are a short walk from three major hospitals and many clinical rotation sites.
 Prenatal and cancer specialty clinics on the St. Vincent Hospital Campus and Community Health Network in northern Indianapolis as well as cancer specialty clinics at Franciscan St. Francis Health to the city’s south also serve as busy training sites for students in this program.

 Tuition and Financial Aid

-The Genetic Counseling graduate program at IU School of Medicine is accredited by the Accreditation Council for Genetic Counseling (ACGC), 4400 College Blvd., Ste.
-220, Overland Park, KS 66211 (913-222-8668).
+The Genetic Counseling graduate program at IU School of Medicine is fully accredited by the Accreditation Council for Genetic Counseling, Inc. (ACGC), 7918 Jones Branch Drive, Ste.
+300, McLean, VA 22102 (703-506-7667).
 Information on careers in genetic counseling is available from the National Society of Genetic Counselors (312-321-6834).